If you use up all of your paid sick leave days and are still unable to return to work, you should apply for an unpaid

 How to apply for unpaid sick leave

 For unpaid medical leave, apply to your department in writing, including a doctor’s certification of the illness and a prognosis of your expected return date.
 Your department will then place you on an unpaid medical leave in Workday.
 After notifying your department in writing, you can also submit your request for approval through Workday.

 Employment Insurance (EI)

 If you are going on unpaid sick leave, you should apply for Employment Insurance as soon as you know the dates of your leave.

 A Record of Employment (ROE) is required for your EI application.
-Your Payroll Representative will send your ROE electronically to Service Canada following your last paycheque prior to the start date of your leave.
+Your Payroll Representative will send your ROE electronically to Service Canada following your last paycheque.
 You do not need to request a ROE from UBC.

 If you would like to speak with someone at UBC regarding your ROE: